Life During Quarantine – Glitch Art Expression

-After a personal investigation, I decided to focus my attention on my relationship with my room.
-My room is a safe space where I get to think, create, make, and be without judgment.
+I landed on my room as it is a safe space where I get to think, create, make, and live without judgment.
 Before COVID, it was my favorite place.
 However, after 9 months of living with a family, a single room started to feel too small.
 Quickly the place of peace turned into a trap and I was quickly bored of the same view day in and day out.
 Below are my notes for the final version of my project.

 The number of videos represents the number of selves we all carry – a student, a wife, a daughter, a friend, an athlete, an artist, etc. All of those parts of yourself, that in normal times could be expressed in different locations, are now forced to be themselves in one room.
 This leads to a lot of collision and chaos that is not fun to look at after a while.

 The change in the size of the video feeds is supposed to represent how big and small I feel in my room.
 Sometimes, life is great and I solved the hardest coding problems.
 Other days, I feel small and hopeless.
 Additionally, the jump between sizes creates a sort of glitchy effect that further adds to the anxiety.

 Lastly, I wanted to add the ability to slow down the glitch and movement.
 Even during this time of no movement, it was important to take time to breathe and accept the reality of the world.
 When you click on the video, there is a blend mode that contrasts the original image and video and causes the videos to slow down.
 Life is out of my control, but if I try to breathe I know I’ll get through it.